BVK23/onboarding-tour-task/README.md

 ### Send Your Submission

 - Email your zipped project to [varunkrishna97@gmail.com].
-- Include any additional notes or documents you think are relevant to your submission.
+- Feel free to include any additional notes or documents you think are relevant to your submission.

 ### Explanation Call